For years I avoided budgeting because of how restrictive it felt. I didn’t want to feel guilty every time I spent my own money.

 I think we can all relate to a situation where we set up a brand new budget that we swear is going to change our lives, and then we forget about it in less time than it took us to make it.

-Even if you’re the only person sticking to your budget, these check-ins are still important!
+Even if you’re the only person sticking to your budget, these check-ins are still important.
 Putting time on your calendar will ensure that you’re actually checking in with your budget and noting whether you’re still on track.

-You Might Also Like: How to Create a Monthly Budget
+Read More: How to Create a Monthly Budget

 Whether or not you practice minimalism with your physical belongings, a minimalist budget can be a great choice for anyone!
 Minimalist budgeting is all about eliminating the non-essentials from your budget to make room for the things that you value most.

-While budgets often feel restrictive, the minimalist budget is all about freedom — Freedom to spend on the things you truly value without letting the less important expenses get in the way.
+While budgets often feel restrictive, the minimalist budget is all about freedom — freedom to spend on the things you truly value without letting the less important expenses get in the way.